Skip to main content

 Possible at Korean Immigration in-country

-Fees as of February 2026.
+Fees as of June 2026.
 Exchange rates approximate at 1 USD = AED 3.67.
+K-ETA is temporarily waived for many visa-exempt nationalities through 31 December 2026 — verify your status at k-eta.go.kr.

 The K-ETA offers clear advantages in speed, cost, and convenience.
-A two-year validity with multiple entries means frequent travellers can visit South Korea repeatedly without reapplying.
+A three-year validity with multiple entries means frequent travellers can visit South Korea repeatedly without reapplying.
 The C-3 visa, while more involved, is the only option for a large portion of UAE residents whose nationalities fall outside the K-ETA programme.

 Who Qualifies for K-ETA?
 Eligibility by Nationality